 Aeternal’s concept simply tries to imagine how today’s hearses could evolve with integrated driverless technology, robotics, and multimedia.
 It tries to celebrate the departed in a new way.
 The Aeternal is made to offer all the simple pleasures someone used to enjoy.
 Not only will the body be displayed so that family and friends can see their loved one for the last time, but a part of the soul of that person as well, since the Aeternal can play their favourite music or display videos they took earlier in their life.

-The images of the Aeternal concept were created by Abhishek Roy.
+The Aeternal concept was imagined in November 2016 by Charles Bombardier and designed by Abhishek Roy.
 Abhishek is the founder of Lunatic Koncepts, a design lab based in Mumbai, India.
 Abhishek’s team also created the renderings for the Xoupir commuter bus and the Modal container transportation drone.